Alex loves writing about WWE and critiquing their major shows.

-On paper, this match sounded like something that would main event Smackdown - even with the names involved.
+On paper, this match sounded like something that would be the main event in Smackdown—even with the names involved.
 When the handicap stipulation was announced, it seemed like we were going to see the classic story of Zayn and Owens losing from not being able to coordinate.
 However, when Zayn and Owens announced they'd be co-champions, it was clear AJ Styles would have to fight both of them.

 Both teams took their time before that crucial first fall.
 This helped build a lot of suspense, especially with so many near falls.
 Highlights included Gable moonsaulting both Usos on the outside and the Usos taking Gable to superkick city.
 Surprisingly, the Usos scored a 2-0 victory.
 This was a pretty good match, save two issues.
 1.)
 The second fall was a tad anticlimactic.
 2.)
 Despite an excellent spot-heavy match, the crowd just wasn't feeling it.
 They did not dump all over this match like one would expect from a Philly crowd.
 However, they were pretty out of it for this one.